fez994/dentefederico/_posts/2020-4-11-Powerlifting and Machine Learning.md

 ## 1.1.
 Context

 The dataset that I used is a snapshot of the OpenPowerlifting Database as of April 2019.
-OepnPowerlifting is creating a public-domain archive of powerlifting history.
+OpenPowerlifting is creating a public-domain archive of powerlifting history.
 Powerlifting is a sport in which competitors compete to lift the most weight for their class in three separate barbell lifts: Squat, Bench and Deadlift.

 ## 2.0 Summarize Data